 These appear on the front page of the site when a product is new and in various contexts throughout the life of the product.
 Ideally, a product should be able to be clearly recognized even when its cover is seen merely as a thumbnail.
 Therefore, the cover of any product needs to both represent the product well and be appropriate for display to the general public.

-The 'cover' of an electronic product is somewhat of a misnomer.
-In fact, the 'cover' graphic is not necessarily present in the product at all!
+The "cover" of an electronic product is somewhat of a misnomer.
+In fact, the cover graphic is not necessarily present in the product at all!
 The cover, as displayed on the OneBookShelf sites, might be the graphic that is actually used on the cover of a print version of a product, or it might be a graphic prepared to resemble such a cover even though there is no print version.
-Some short products might simply showcase the title on the first page of text and use that as a 'cover.'
-A publisher with a compilation of artwork might make a 'cover' by adding the title to a single piece of artwork, or make a collage of several pieces to indicate some of what is included in the product.
-The publisher of an audio product might put together a colorful graphic for the sole purpose of presenting the product's title anywhere the 'cover' thumbnail needs to appear.
+Some short products might simply showcase the title on the first page of text and use that as a "cover image."
+A publisher with a compilation of artwork might make a cover by adding the title to a single piece of artwork or making a collage of several pieces to indicate some of what is included in the product.
+The publisher of an audio product might put together a colorful graphic for the sole purpose of presenting the product's title anywhere the cover thumbnail needs to appear.

 In preparing cover images, publishers should strive for a professional appearance.
+(See here for some helpful tips!)
 This does not mean that all artwork or graphics must be prepared by someone who is a professional artist.
 However, publishers should keep in mind that product covers represent their business to the public, and should strive to have those covers represent them in the best way possible.
 This may include (but is not limited to) using art which is well done, having a legible product title, showing a distinctive logo for the company or product line, and arranging all these elements in a pleasing fashion.
 The overall effect should be to attract customers' eyes, and give them confidence that the product will be high quality.

 Caveat: "Adult" Setting